Danker69/Vec64/README.md

 # Vec64
-Module that reflects Roblox's Vector3 class, can be used in or out of Roblox with Luau
+Series of modules that Reflect Roblox's Vector3 class (except 64 bit numbers are used here).
+The Lua/u file can be used in and out of Roblox.

+(Documentation soon)